 The distance between the mics, in this case, is about 16” and the height of the mics from the floor is about 42”-45”.
 Both the mics face directly forward or even slightly outward, looking away from each other (a little, not a lot).
 The key difference in this approach as against the first AB version is that we are no longer close mic-ing anything near the frets or soundboard.
 The mics are about 3 feet away, allowing the sound to reach it after it blooms.

 Try both these AB approaches but take your time.
-Gauging the quality of sound takes some practice and you will find your work improve with successive recordings.
+Gauging the quality of sound takes some practice and you will find your work improves with successive recordings.

 Now go through this fine write-up and video below on classical guitar recording with various mic set-ups.
 These microphones are high end and the quality of the player, Slovenian guitarist-cum-recording-engineer Uros Baric, is also high end!
 But it gives you an idea of the sound that is possible on this magnificent instrument of ours.